Why I Made This Guide

 Achievement vs. Potential

-- Those with ADHD often demonstrate intelligence, creativity, brilliance, passion, quick-wittedness, which suggest strong potential for success.
+- Those with ADHD often demonstrate intelligence, creativity, passion, and quick-wittedness, which suggest strong potential for success.

 - Due to combinations of the cognitive processing/behavioral issues mentioned above, productivity and achievement are often far below what is seen as their potential.

-- Performance continues to drop precipitously due to chronic disappointment exhibited by family members, educators, and mentors because those with ADHD appear to be squandering their innate talents.
+- Performance may continue to drop precipitously due to chronic disappointment exhibited by family members, educators, and mentors because those with ADHD appear to be squandering their innate talents.

-- Those with ADHD are often aware of their abilities and are just as bothered by their inconsistency as those around them.
+- Those with ADHD are often aware of their abilities and are just as bothered by their inconsistency as those around them, though this often goes unexpressed by teens.

 - Secondary emotional symptoms often develop (e.g. depression, anxiety, anger) resulting from years of shame, living with disappointing others, peer rejection, and feeling misunderstood.